-The Dutch lead (Pb) emissions decreased by 299 Gg, in the 1990 - 2006 period, corresponding to 88% of the national total in 1990 (Figure 2.6).
+The Dutch lead (Pb) emissions decreased by 299 Mg, in the 1990-2007 period, corresponding to 88% of the national total in 1990 (Figure 2.6).
 This decrease is solely attributable to the transport sector, where, due to the removal of Pb from petrol, lead emissions have collapsed.
-The remaining sources for Pb are the iron and steel industry, and industry (combustion and process emissions).
+The remaining sources of Pb are the iron and steel industry, and other industry (combustion and process emissions).